whastings/devnotes/topics/redux.md

 * With it, you can cheaply figure out if you need to re-render something
   * Just check if `newData !== previousData`
+* When updating state tree, only things affected by a change need to be copied
+  * Only the thing that changed or things containing the thing that changed

 ## Testing